 - Use music carefully – Make sure the volume is low enough that you can hear traffic or someone coming up behind you.
 My personal philosophy is that I don’t want to be without my eyes and my ears – so if I’m running when it’s dark out, there’s no music in my ears.

 - Get a buddy – There’s no better way to get out in the morning than with the accountability of someone else.
 Plus, misery loves company, especially when it’s quiet and dark out.
-Not to mention, you are more likely to be seen when there are more than one runner bobbing up and down on the side of the road.
+Not to mention, you are more likely to be seen when there is more than one runner bobbing up and down on the side of the road.
 Plus, if someone does try anything, you have someone there to assist you.

 - Early to bed, early to rise – The more consistent you are with your sleep, the more likely you are to not snooze through your alarm.
 Moreover, the earlier you get your zzz’s the easier it is to wake up.

 - Tell someone where you’re going how long you’ll be out and when you expect to be back.
 This way, if something does happen to you while you’re out running, someone will know which general direction you went and when you were supposed to be back.